 Value-added services — such as kitting and assembly — also provide an attractive incentive for working with wholesalers.
 A wholesaler has the equipment and capability to handle these steps with ease, so the manufacturer doesn’t have to.
 A manufacturer makes the product, but the wholesale distributor makes that product presentable and sellable.

 Wholesalers also sell products directly to retailers at a slightly higher price than they paid themselves, meaning the manufacturer doesn’t need to worry about finding buyers for its offerings.
 All these tasks would be exceedingly difficult for a manufacturing company to incorporate into its operations, and the need to maintain its own warehousing, distribution and transportation processes would add a significant amount to the cost of each individual SKU.
-Having a wholesale distribution center in the middle of the process means consumers can enjoy lower prices on what they buy at the store.
+Having a wholesale fulfillment center in the middle of the process means consumers can enjoy lower prices on what they buy at the store.

 An Essential Element

 Having wholesalers serve as the go-between for manufacturers, retailers and consumers makes much of today’s commerce possible.
-AMS Fulfillment is proud to be that vital link in the chain for a large number of companies in electronics, food and beverage, and other sectors.
+Wholesale order Fulfillment is proud to be that vital link in the chain for a large number of companies in electronics, food and beverage, and other sectors.
 Our expertise and multi-channel flexibility in e-commerce as well as wholesale/retail fulfillment and distribution make us an ideal partner for your business, too.